FamenoRa/Draft-raft/README.md

 ## Next Steps
-### Please add after each title your ideas and/or suggestions
+### Please add after each title your ideas and/or suggestions and DO NOT FORGET TO COMMIT CHANGES (green button top right)

 1. Problem dee dive/refine idea